Quansight-Labs/quansight-labs-site/posts/2021/09/dataframe-interchange-protocol-and-the-vaex-library.md

 Based on my research you can have Vaex categorical columns made with methods `categorize` or `ordinal_encode` (which is deprecated).
 There is another possibility where the underlying expression is an Arrow dictionary.
 Both options have different functions to be used.

-Additionally there is a special case in Veax when `categorize` function is used and codes need to be calculated separately (year column in the example: https://vaex.io/docs/_modules/vaex/dataframe.html#DataFrameLocal.categorize)
+Additionally there is a special case in Veax when `categorize` function is used and codes need to be calculated separately ([year column in the example](https://vaex.io/docs/_modules/vaex/dataframe.html#DataFrameLocal.categorize)).

 Categoricals are complicated. =)
 I was happy when the tests finally passed.